 I wish I can tell you that I have adjusted to Spanish mealtime schedules, but two and a half years later, I’m sad to say that at times I still find it a struggle.
-It’s been a long process, and it’s not easy specially when there are about 5 parts of eating during the course of the day.
-It’s hard to keep up, but I’m getting a lot better specially when I have two boys who have completely adjusted to Spanish eating habits.
+It’s been a long process, and it’s not easy especially when there are about 5 parts of eating during the course of the day.
+It’s hard to keep up, but I’m getting a lot better especially when I have two boys who have completely adjusted to Spanish eating habits.

-The availability of ready meals are not as popular compared to back in the UK, and usually you will only find a small section of this in the supermarket.
-Of course we do not completely deny ourselves from junk food, but it’s much more of a treat nowadays than a daily thing.
+The availability of ready meals are not as popular compared to back in the UK, and usually, you will only find a small section of this in the supermarket.
+Of course, we do not completely deny ourselves from junk food, but it’s much more of a treat nowadays than a daily thing.

 I read an article today about school lunches from around the world, it’s interesting to see what the rest of the world offer its children on a daily basis.

-Growing up in the Philippines, I can remember a usual breakfast would consist of rice, fried eggs, dried fish, tocino or longganisa and tomatoes.
+Growing up in the Philippines, I can remember a usual breakfast would consist of rice, fried eggs, dried fish, tocino or longanisa and tomatoes.
 That changed when I moved to the UK, but once in a while I still treat myself to a traditional Filipino breakfast, even though I still get the odd comment from my husband about eating rice first thing in the morning along with eggs and sausages…

-My taste have changed over the years but sometimes I am still drawn to the food that I enjoyed from my childhood.
+My taste has changed over the years but sometimes I am still drawn to the food that I enjoyed from my childhood.
 Very similar to my boys now, who still enjoy the occasional fry up, oats, cereals, baked beans and sausages, but they also have no problem in enjoying a typical Spanish meal.